YagoOlive/iris-chrome-extension/README.md

 ### ⚙️ Settings

-Open the popup again while tracking will to configure the following:
+Open the popup again while tracking to configure the following:
 1. Smoothing Factor.

     Adjust the cursor responsiveness: